zakattack9/CSE340-Docker/README.md

 ### Prerequisites
 - [Docker Desktop](https://docs.docker.com/get-docker/)
-- debugging with `gdb` breakpoints
+- knowledge on debugging with `gdb` breakpoints

 ### What's included in this image
 - `Ubuntu 18.04`